anttisalonen/progbook/rst/func2.rst

 The programming languages we've used so far are all *imperative*; they're based on the mental model of a computer executing instructions in a series, from a list, from the top, one by one.
 This is furthermore based on the mathematical model of a *Turing machine*, described by Alan Turing; a machine that points to an element on a memory tape and has instructions to move on the tape and modify elements on it.

 There are several programming paradigms other than imperative, but one of interest for us is *functional programming*.
 We won't go to details and actually program in a functional programming language in this book, but there are some aspects you should know about.
-(Again, as this chapter is about different programming languages, several programmers will disagree with the contents.)
+(Again, as this section is about different programming languages, several programmers will disagree with the contents.)

 Functional programming is based on *lambda calculus*, a formal system described by Alonzo Church in the 1930s.
 It was later hypothesised that the work by Turing and Church is actually equivalent; that is, a Turing machine can be formally translated to lambda calculus and vice versa.